Alex-guyue/Laser-ticket-stub-material-for-The-Legend-Of-HEI-2-./README.md

 3. Any legal disputes arising from the use of this work are not the responsibility of the author.

 ### Attribution Requirement
-If you use this work, please credit the original author (your name or username) and indicate the original IP ownership.
+If you use this work, please credit the original author Alax-guyue and indicate the original IP ownership.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)